 The Town of Billerica recognizes the importance of business development to the local economy and the business development team, led by Town Manager John Curran, is ready to assist companies interested in expanding or relocating to town.
-The first step in the relocation process starts with a phone call to our Community Development Director, Rob Anderson (firstname.lastname@example.org, 978-671-0963) or Economic Development Coordinator Katie Mahoney (email@example.com, 978-215-1910) to assess the needs of the company and make the introductions to our economic development partners.
+The Town Manager's Office and relevant departments are available to help assess the needs of the company and make the introductions to our economic development partners.
+To begin, you can send an email to the Economic Development Team.
 Whether the needs are real estate site finding, workforce training, tax incentives, financing, permitting, or business connections, Billerica is here to help coordinate those introductions and guide businesses through the process.
 Some of our key partners are listed below and the following document gives a full overview of the business assistance available through the town.

 The Massachusetts Office of Business Development (MOBD) works with companies and municipalities to help them take advantage of available economic incentive programs.

 Working with MOBD, Billerica can offer incentives to companies that invest in property upgrades or expansions, and create local jobs.
 There is even a program for new restaurant incentives.

 Key Contact: Town of Billerica, 978-671-0942

 MassDevelopment provides financial and real estate assistance to businesses throughout Massachusetts in order to assist with blighted areas, help create jobs, and address overarching issues that impact economic development.

 Key Contact: Eleni Varitimos, VP of Community Development